Laser cooling of electron beams for linear colliders

+For the cooling of the electron bunch train one laser pulse can be used many times.
+According to (3) $\Delta E/E = \Delta A/A$ and even 25\% attenuation of laser power leads only to small additional energy spread.

-The considered scheme of laser cooling of electron beams seems very promising for linear colliders and allows to reach ultimate luminosities.
-Especially it is useful for photon colliders, where collision effects allow considerable increase of the luminosity.
-Also this method can be used for X-ray FEL based on linear colliders.
+The proposed scheme of laser cooling of electron beams seems very promising for future linear colliders and allows to reach ultimate luminosities.
+It is useful especially for photon colliders, where collision effects allow considerable a increase of the luminosity.
+Perhaps this method can be used for X-ray FEL based on high energy linear colliders.

-I would like to thank Z.Parza, the organizer of the Program ''New Ideas for Particle Accelerator'' at ITP, UCSB, Santa Barbara for selection of perfect place for work and providing partial financial support of this work with National Science Foundation Grant NO PHY94--07194.
-I am grateful to A.~Skrinsky for a very useful discussions and critical remark concerning polarization.
-Also I would like to thank D.~Cline, S.~Drell, I.~Ginzburg, J.Irving, G.~Kotkin, D.~Leith, B.Palmer, A.~Sessler, V.~Serbo, B.~Richter, P.~Zenkevitch for help in the work and/or useful discussions.
+I would like to thank Z.Parza, the organizer of the Program ''New Ideas for Particle Accelerator'' at ITP, UCSB, Santa Barbara, supported with National Science Foundation Grant NO PHY94--07194.
+I am grateful to A.~Skrinsky for very useful discussions and critical remarks concerning polarization.
+Also I would like to thank D.~Cline, S.~Drell, I.~Ginzburg, J.~Irving, G.~Kotkin, D.~Leith, B.~Palmer, A.~Sessler, V.~Serbo, B.~Richter, P.~Zenkevitch for useful discussions.